tobywinter/CV/README.md

 ---

-With seven years of experience as a software engineer, I combine a creative background in music with a strong technical skillset.
-My transition from music to tech has equipped me with unique problem-solving skills and a passion for innovation.
-In my role at Cazoo, I lead key projects, enhance software architecture, and drive cross-functional team collaboration to deliver impactful results.
+With seven years of experience as a software engineer, I combine a strong technical skillset with a creative background in music resulting in unique problem-solving skills and a passion for innovation.
+At Cazoo, I lead key projects, enhance software architecture, and drive cross-functional team collaboration to deliver impactful results.
 I am seeking a Senior Full Stack Software Engineer role in a dynamic, agile team where I can contribute to creating bold solutions that improve lives.

 ---